BarcinoLechiguino/1v1-Demolition/README.md

 * Players' ammo, lives, round Wins and game wins can be checked out in the window title.
 * Player's Round and Game wins are displayed in game, represented by coloured cubes.
-  * Both displays will be located top-left for Player 1 and top-right for Player 2.
+  * The display will be located bottom-left for Player 1 and top-right for Player 2.
-  * Player 1's Round Win cubes will be Blue while Game Win cubes will be Cyan.
+  * Player 1's Round Win cubes will be Blue while Game Win cubes will be Yellow.
-  * Player 2's Round Win cubes will be Red while Game Win cubes will be Magenta.
+  * Player 2's Round Win cubes will be Red while Game Win cubes will be Green.